 Branding, known to have many names, is the process of creating a visual representation of your company that is recognisable across several different mediums.

-The CBA is an informal grouping of Cornish beer producers with a view for cross-promotion, joint distribution and events.
+The Cornwall Brewers' Alliance is an informal grouping of Cornish beer producers with a view for cross-promotion, joint distribution and events.
 The Cornwall Brewers' Alliance was the first Snakeskin project – we produced the branding and developed large format prints for them.

 Local creperie stand owner Joe decided to break form with his previous franchise and go at it alone, he needed a brand that would reflect the artistry of his process and add credibility to his new enterprise.
 We produced a brand, loyalty cards along with a custom stamp and large format print.